-At its 2010 Pinnacle event in Nashville, Tennessee, the AGEHR board of directors unveiled a plan consisting of three bold, new initiatives, designed to bring the art of handbell ringing into the modern era.
+At its Pinnacle 2010 event in Nashville, Tennessee the AGEHR board of directors unveiled a plan consisting of three bold, new initiatives, designed to bring the art of handbell ringing into the modern era.
 The first of these was a major technology investment designed from the ground up to allow for a web-based solution to connect musicians, directors, and educators in a social networking environment and to allow online management of events and member benefits.

 Next was a rebranding and new identity.
-While keeping the proud tradition of AGEHR, in 2011 the Guild began doing business as the Handbell Musicians of America, a name identifying the organization's members as musicians to be respected and taken seriously in the mainstream music world.
+While keeping the proud tradition of AGEHR, the Guild has begun doing business as the Handbell Musicians of America, a name identifying the organization's members as musicians to be respected and taken seriously in the mainstream music world.